wandb/wandb/hack/http-header-context.md

 The Go side needs to pass the headers via proto when starting a run/stream/calling API directly.

 ## Proto

+TL;DR existing `x_extra_http_headers` in settings works.
+But we may want to introduce some new fields.

 - [x] figure out how to regenerate the proto
 - [x] where do we send the proto message?